Great Ocean Road + Otways • Victoria (VIC)

 Group size Max 4 photographers

-Includes Field tuition, image reviews + editing/workflow session
+Includes Field tuition, image reviews, and editing/workflow session

-Leave with a repeatable long-exposure setup (tripod discipline, shutter choices, clean files) and a practical Lightroom workflow you can repeat on your next coast or waterfall.
+Leave with a repeatable long-exposure setup, tripod discipline, shutter choices, clean files, and a practical Lightroom workflow you can repeat on your next coast or waterfall shoot.

-Note: specific locations and session timing are always subject to conditions, access, approvals and safety.
+Specific locations and session timing are always subject to conditions, access, approvals, closures, and safety.
 We follow signage and on-site guidance.

 Who this is for